icebert04/icebert04.github.io/_posts/2017-12-22-paksiw-before-lechon.md

 The motorists will then park their cars and order their preferred Lechon size.
 I was startled to see them all gone before the end of the day.

 Sometimes when they have Lechon that are left at the end of the day (which is very rare) they make the leftovers as Paksiw and sell it to their customers.
 But even the Paksiw are like Meteorites from outer space that comes once in a blue moon.
 I myself can testify to that.
 Their Paksiw is probably the best Paksiw that I've tried so far.
 The owner and her loyal sister whom everybody calls **"Mamita"** made this Paksiw with special ingredient.
 According to them, they cooked in diffirently that is why it is so rich and tasty.
+The sauce in their Paksiw is well blended with the meat and the skin is soft and tender.